-The style of a quilt should be a straight forward patchwork design when first learning how to make a quilt.
+The style of a quilt should be a straight forward patchwork design that has good visuals and easy to follow written directions on how to make a quilt.

 Choosing an applique or complicated multilevel design should wait until you have a few quilts under your belt.

-Both are easier than you think but start out with a beginner level pattern for your first quilt, as there will be sewing techniques you will have to master.
+Both are easier than you think but start out at a beginner quilting level for your first quilt, as there will be sewing techniques you will have to master.

 If this is your very first quilt or you are simply stuck for inspiration, stop at most quilting stores and take a look at an easy quilt kit where all the decisions have been made for you to simplify the color choices and complexity.